ZWPlayer RTSP Web Playback Solution

 3.3 Configuration Parameters

-| Parameter Name | Type | Default Value | Required | Description |
+| Parameter Name | Type | Default | Required | Description |

 |---|---|---|---|---|

-xmc_url | String | - | Yes | Media gateway address.
-The media gateway pulls the camera's rtsp stream and converts it to protocols supported by HTML5 players (such as http-flv, webrtc, etc.).
-Examples: ws://xmc.zwplayer.cn:8138 or http://xmc.zwplayer.cn:8138. zwplayer interacts with the media gateway using the WebSocket protocol. |
+String | - | Yes | Media gateway address.
+The media gateway pulls the camera’s rtsp stream and converts it into a protocol acceptable to the html5 player (such as http-flv, webrtc, etc.).
+Examples: ws://xmc.zwplayer.cn:8138 or http://xmc.zwplayer.cn:8138 . zwplayer interacts with the media gateway using the WebSocket protocol. |

-rtsp_over_tcp | Boolean | true | No | RTSP transport protocol selection (true=TCP, false=UDP).
+Boolean | true | No | RTSP transport protocol selection (true=TCP, false=UDP).
 RTSP using UDP transport cannot cross network segments.
-Therefore, if crossing network segments is required, such as forwarding public network camera video, TCP-based RTSP protocol is recommended. |
+Therefore, if cross-segment access is required (e.g., forwarding camera video from the public network), using TCP-based RTSP protocol is recommended. |

-rtsp_bypass | Boolean | false | No | Whether to re-encode audio and video |
+Boolean | false | No | Whether to re-encode audio and video |

-has_audio | Boolean | false | No | Whether to retain the audio stream |
+Boolean | false | No | Whether to keep the audio stream |

 Network Transmission Recommendations

-rtsp_over_tcp: true (TCP transport, better stability)
+rtsp_over_tcp: true (TCP transmission, better stability)

 Performance Optimization Options